haru-ake/qmk_keymap/README.md

 ### 2. Initialize forked repository

-Execute `rake qmk:init` command on repository root. this command takes a lot of time.
+`git clone` the forked repository and execute `rake qmk:init` command in the repository root. this command takes a lot of time.

 Since `qmk_firmware` is added as a submodule, execute `git commit` command.